matthewbga/ATS-Keyword/README.md

 Integrating a new model means integrating its source code and requires update of the build files.

+# Known limitations

+- Arm compiler 6 is the only compiler supported.
+- Accuracy of the ML detection running alongside cloud connectivity depends on the performance of the EC2 instance used.
+We recommend to use at least a t3.medium instance.
+- Arm Corstone™-300 subsystem simulation is not time accurate.
+Performances will differ depending on the performances of the host machine.

 # Future Enhancements
 - [AWS Partner Device Catalog Listing](https://devices.amazonaws.com/) (leveraging Arm Virtual Hardware)
 - cmake